atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Lumley

 Lumley had said to her concerning them in a negligent manner.
-'Molly, not having had the smallest idea of the Lumleys leaving the country, was quite struck at the intelligence, and exclaimed — “Good God!
-This place, “will be absolutely a desert when thy
+'Molly, not having had the smallest idea of the Lumleys leaving the country, was quite struck at the intelligence, and exclaimed — Good God!
+This place, will be absolutely a desert when thy are gone.
-“are gone.
 We must persuade our mother to go too."
-You may easily persuade my mo“ “" said Fanny; “but, I think, Ijil “my father will never be prevailed Ijj upon." i“ “don’t know that, " answered
+You may easily persuade my mo " said Fanny; but, I think, Ijil my father will never be prevailed Ijj upon." i don’t know that, " answered
-III Molly, “it will be worth while to try ijl “at least" "
+III Molly, it will be worth while to try ijl at least" "
 #
 /

 .
 143
 As soon as the last word was out of her mouth, stie ran to Mrs. Selby, and informed her that they Should soon lose Sir Thomas and Lady Lumley.
 /
-Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied — “It is impossible— — “down on purpose to live retired, and “to Save money; it is not at all likely, “therefore, that they should return to “London."
+Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied — It is impossible— — down on purpose to live retired, and to Save money; it is not at all likely, therefore, that they should return to London."
-Molly answered, “I am pretty Sure, ‘‘ that my intelligence is true, as my “Sister received it from Mr. Lumley. —
+Molly answered, I am pretty Sure, ‘‘ that my intelligence is true, as my Sister received it from Mr. Lumley. —
 «
-“But don’t let us stay behind, mv dear “Madam, let us go with them.
+But don’t let us stay behind, mv dear Madam, let us go with them.
 I can • ‘‘ ijl i 144 ...
-1 “not bear to be left in this dull stupid!! “
+1 not bear to be left in this dull stupid!!
 . i - A
-; I “How you talk, child !" said Mrs.
+; I How you talk, child !" said Mrs.
-I Selby: “as if it were polfible to per“
-“your father to anything that is “polite and rational.
-He had never “the least notion of the one or the “other in his whole life. - Had it not “been for me you wpuld have been as “great Hottentots as he himself is."
+I Selby: as if it were polfible to per your father to anything that is polite and rational.
+He had never the least notion of the one or the other in his whole life. - Had it not been for me you wpuld have been as great Hottentots as he himself is."
-“We will all try to persuade him, “however, if you please, Madam, " Said Molly.
+We will all try to persuade him, however, if you please, Madam, " Said Molly.
-I ’ “Let me first; hear of this affair from
+I ’ Let me first; hear of this affair from
-“Lady Lumley, " replied Mrs. Selby,
+Lady Lumley, " replied Mrs. Selby,
-- “and then I shall have better authority I “for my proceedings."
+- and then I shall have better authority I for my proceedings."
 I Agreeably
 t
 T